openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 The issue "SyntaxError: 'yield' inside list comprehension" might occur during converting MXNet\* models (mobilefacedet-v1-mxnet, brain-tumor-segmentation-0001) on Windows* platform with Python* 3.8 environment.
 This issue is caused by API changes for `yield expression` in Python 3.8.
 The following workarounds are suggested to resolve this issue:
 1. Use Python 3.6/3.7 to convert MXNet\* models on Windows
+2. Update MXNet: pip install mxnet=1.7.0.post2
-2. Update mxnet but in that case, you can have conflicts between previously installed PyPI dependencies: pip install mxnet=1.7.0.post2
+Note that you might have conflicts between previously installed PyPI dependencies.